Accessibility Plan for BMO Financial Group

 BMO Financial Group’s Technology Business Controls team has ensured since January 1, 2014 that all new websites and content on BMO Financial Group sites conforms to Web Content Accessibility Guidelines (WCAG) 2.0, Level A, and has a plan in place to ensure that by January 1, 2021 all BMO Financial Group websites will conform to WCAG 2.0, Level AA, with any permitted exceptions.

 BMO Financial Group’s existing feedback processes are accessible to people with disabilities upon request.
-We currently offer many ways to communicate with us, including by e-mail, telephone, mail, TTY, Bell Relay Service, and in person.
+We currently offer many ways to communicate with us, including by e-mail, telephone, mail and in person.

 BMO Financial Group will also take steps to make sure all publicly available information is made accessible upon request